swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-8-serve-the-model-with-mlem/index.md

 ## Check the results

-Want to see what the result at the end of this chapter should look like?
-Have a look at the Git repository directory here: [chapter-8-serve-the-model-with-mlem](https://github.com/csia-pme/a-guide-to-mlops/tree/main/pages/the-guide/chapter-8-serve-the-model-with-mlem).
+## Summary

+In this chapter, you have successfully:

+You can now safely continue to the next chapter.

 ## State of the MLOps process

-- ✅ The codebase can be shared among the developers.
-The codebase can be improved collaboratively;
+- ✅ The codebase can be shared and improved by multiple developers;
 - ✅ The dataset can be shared among the developers and is placed in the right directory in order to run the experiment;
 - ✅ The steps used to create the model are documented and can be re-executed;
-- ✅ The experiment can be executed on a clean machine with the help of the CI/CD pipeline;
-- ✅ The changes done to a model can be visualized with parameters, metrics and plots to identify differences between iterations with the help of the CI/CD pipeline;
+- ✅ The changes done to a model can be visualized with parameters, metrics and plots to identify differences between iterations;
+- ✅ The experiment can be executed on a clean machine with the help of a CI/CD pipeline and CML;
 - ✅ The model can be saved and loaded with all have required artifacts for future usage.
 The model can be served outside of the experiment context.

+## Sources

+Highly inspired by the [_Get Started_ - mlem.ai](https://mlem.ai/doc/get-started), [_Saving models_ - mlem.ai](https://mlem.ai/doc/get-started/saving), [_Working with Data_ - mlem.ai](https://mlem.ai/doc/user-guide/data), [_Serving models_ - mlem.ai](https://mlem.ai/doc/user-guide/serving), [_Versioning MLEM objects with DVC_ - mlem.ai](https://mlem.ai/doc/use-cases/dvc), [_`mlem.api.save()`_ - mlem.ai](https://mlem.ai/doc/api-reference/save) and [_`mlem.api.load()`_ - mlem.ai](https://mlem.ai/doc/api-reference/load) guides.

+Want to see what the result at the end of this chapter should look like?
+Have a look at the Git repository directory here: [chapter-8-serve-the-model-with-mlem](https://github.com/csia-pme/a-guide-to-mlops/tree/main/pages/the-guide/chapter-8-serve-the-model-with-mlem).

 ## Next & Previous chapters